briis/smartweather/README.md

 It can create several `sensor` entities for each weather reading like Temperature, Precipitation, Rain etc. and it can create two `binary_sensor`, one indicating if it freezes outside and one indicating if it is raining.
 Finally it can also create a `weather` component, that then combines the real-time readings from the Weather Station and the Forecast data from Dark Sky, in to a standard `weather`component.

 The `smartweather` component uses the [WeatherFlow](https://weatherflow.github.io/SmartWeather/api/swagger/) REST API to retrieve current data for a local WeatherStation, and it uses [Dark Sky](https://darksky.net/dev) to retrieve Forecast data if the `weather` component is activated.

+## Installation
+1. If you don't already have a `custom_component` directory in your config directory, create it, and then create a directory called `smartweather`under that.
+2. Copy all the files from this repository in to the *smartweather* folder

+## Configuration